natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-14A%20Early.md

 The '''AIM-9H Sidewinder''' is very similar to the previous AIM-9G — having good range but below average manoeuvrability.
 Its seeker can also be slaved to a radar lock or TWS soft lock.
 With only 18G maximum overload, the AIM-9H should not be used in high-aspect or hard-turning shots at close ranges.
 Instead, the AIM-9H's good range should be used to catch enemies off guard.
 A good way to utilize this range is to position yourself over the battlefield and dive down on enemies.
 Your dive speed combined with gravity will increase the speed and range of your missiles, your angle to the enemy will give the missiles an easier time locking on to their exhaust, and your unexpected direction will see that many enemies will not notice the missile until they have been destroyed by it.

 The '''AIM-7F Sparrow''' is a medium-range, SARH (Semi-Active Radar Homing) missile.
-Pilots of the F-14A are probably familiar with the AIM-7F from the previous F-4J.
-The AIM-7F is one of the best radar-guided missiles in the game.
-With 25Gs of pull and a very long motor burn time, it has a long range and sustained manoeuvrability (whereas other missiles will stop producing thrust and lose speed during manoeuvres, the long burn time of the AIM-7F maintains its speed and manoeuvrability for a long time).
+Pilots of the F-14A are probably familiar with the AIM-7F from the previous F-4J or the premium F-4S.
+The AIM-7F is one of the best radar-guided missiles in the game, with 25Gs of pull and a very long burn time for the sustainer motor, it has long range and competitive manoeuvrability. (while earlier SARHs such as the AIM-7E-2(DF), Skyflash, R-23R, etc. will stop producing thrust sooner and lose speed during manoeuvres, the AIM-7F maintains its speed and thus manoeuvrability for longer thanks to its sustainer motor.)
 This should be the F-14A's go-to missile; it can be launched from all aspects and is difficult to dodge without the correct defensive manoeuvres.
 The AIM-7F can be launched from longer ranges to utilize its long burn time and the F-14A's good radar.
 Pay attention to your Radar Warning Receiver; if the enemy you are radar locking is also radar locking you, it is likely that they are about to or already have launched a radar-guided missile at you.
 In this case, do not fly straight; you are going to be hit first.
 Launch your missile, then crank to one side.
 To crank means to turn to one side as far as possible without losing radar lock.
 This makes the enemy's missile travel further at higher angles and thus decreases the chance it will hit you during defensive manoeuvres.
 If you have Sparrows to spare and an enemy is approaching head-on, you can launch Sparrows in succession (2-3 seconds between launches) to increase your probability of a kill.
 An enemy can avoid one missile with manoeuvres, but will have bled speed and will have a more difficult time avoiding further missiles.

 The '''AIM-54A Phoenix''' is a long-range, ARH (Active Radar Homing) missile, and is only found on the F-14.
 The AIM-54A is a unique missile with unique capabilities.
 It has an extremely long burn time and thus an extremely long range, as well as a rather large proximity fuse and a large amount of explosives (doesn't have to be as close as other missiles to enemies to explode and cause critical damage).
 However, its more interesting features come in the form of its behaviour.
 First, it's an active radar homing missile, meaning it has a small internal radar which at closer ranges it can use to automatically search for, track and guide itself to targets without any input from the parent (the F-14's) radar.
 Second, it can be guided via the parent (F-14's) radar, but if it loses lock, the missile will fly straight for a while and use the aforementioned internal radar to search for enemies to home in towards.
 Third, the AIM-54 does not require a hard lock to be launched; when the F-14's radar is in TWS (Track While Scan) mode, you can simply hover the radar cursor over a radar contact to launch the AIM-54.
 This also means you can launch more than one Phoenix at a time by hovering over a target, launching, and then hovering over another target to launch another Phoenix.